 These individuals will have overall responsibility to ensure that all staff within their areas are aware of the policy and the correct procedure to follow when child abuse is suspected.
-To ensure that all staff have access to relevant training and child protection meetings.
-To liaise with the named professionals in regards to incidents concerning child protection practice.
+To ensure that all staff

 7.8 All staff

 Children can be identified anywhere within the Trust.
 Every member of staff needs to be aware of children and alerted to policies and procedures related to this specific group.
 All staff who work with children in any capacity in any area should have an enhanced DBS check completed before commencing work.